csacro-University-Exercises/AES/README.md

 * used code from mux1bit and modified
 * simulation does not take all vector combinations into account but is ok as each vector element (for the two input vectors) is treated the same
 ### Exercise2
+mux3bit
+* realised with construct WITH...SELECT...WHEN...
+therefore intermediate signals were not needed
+### Exercise 3